serenity-is/docs/howto/how_to_register_permissions_in_serene.md

 - On top of *XYZPage* and in action methods (PageAuthorize)
 - On top of *XYZEndpoint* and in service actions (ServiceAuthorize)

-If you don't use a permission key with any of them but still want to show it in permission dialogs, you can use *RegisterPermission* attribute on assembly (write these anywhere in YourProject.Web):
+If you don't use a permission key with any of them but still want to show it in permission dialogs, you can use *RegisterPermission* attribute on assembly (write this anywhere in YourProject.Web):

 ```cs
 [assembly: Serenity.ComponentModel.RegisterPermissionKey("MySpecialPermissionKey")]